+5.3.
 Hydraulic flow units

-Figure 7shows porosity and permeability relationship with Z-axis Winland R35.
+Figure 7shows porosity and permeability relationship superimposed with Winland R35.
 This figure classified the hydraulic ﬂow units (HFUs) based on both R35 and FZI values.
-The obtained five hydraulic ﬂow units (HFU1, HFU2, HFU3 and HFU4) have been distinguished by comparable average values of R35 and the FZI values.
-Megaporous unit represent the HFU 5 (about 12 samples of study samples), with high porosity and permeability values and with average value of R35 = 31.8.
-Macro porous unit represents the HFU 4 (about 25 samples) and with average value of R35 = 15.3.
-The HFU3 is represented by mesoporous ﬂow units (about 7 samples), and with average value of R35 = 3.2.
-The HFU 2 is represented by mesoporous to microporous ﬂow units (about 4 samples), finally the HFU 1 represents the very tight pore spaces of impervious unit (about 2 samples) with average value of R35 = 0.121 and has a very low values of porosity and permeability due to cementation in some parts (Figure 6A).The relation between R35 and FZI (Figure8) shows an excellent correlation (R2=0.92) and the calculated regression equation controlling this relation is;
+The obtained five hydraulic ﬂow units (HFU1, HFU2, HFU3, HFU4 and HFU5) have been distinguished by comparable average values of R35 and the FZI values.
+Megaporous unit represent the HFU 5, with high porosity and permeability values and with average value of R35 = 31.8.
+Macro porous unit represents the HFU 4, with average value of R35 = 15.3.
+The HFU3 is represented by mesoporous ﬂow units, and with average value of R35 = 3.2.
+The HFU 2 is represented by mesoporous to microporous ﬂow units, finally the HFU 1 represents the very tight pore spaces of impervious unit with average value of R35 = 0.121 and has a very low values of porosity and permeability due to cementation in some parts (Figure 7).The relation between R35 and FZI (Figure8) shows an excellent correlation (R2=0.92) and the calculated regression equation controlling this relation is;

 R35 = 0.20781+1.28182*log (FZI)…………………….
 [12]

-The studied Nubia sandstone samples are statistically treated as one population .The calculated values of FZI (at Øz = 1.0) for the samples of the Abu Hasswa section are varied from 0.09 to 11.71 with mean value of 5.37 and standard deviation of 3.32 variance value of 11.01, and median value of 5.53, while the mean values of samples obtained from the Malha, Araba, Abu Durba, and Ahemir formations are 5.6, 4.74, 2.72, and 8.09, and standard deviation of 1.48, 3.24, 3.18, and 2.93 respectively.
+The studied Nubia sandstone samples are statistically treated as one population .The calculated values of FZI at Øz = 1.0 for the samples of the Abu Hasswa section are varied from 0.09 to 11.71 with mean value of 5.37 and standard deviation of 3.32 variance value of 11.01, and median value of 5.53, while the mean values of samples obtained from the Malha, Araba, Abu Durba, and Ahemir formations are 5.6, 4.74, 2.72, and 8.09, and standard deviation of 1.48, 3.24, 3.18, and 2.93 respectively.

 Figure 9 shows the cross-plot of RQI versus Øz.
-Figure 10 shows that the relationship between permeability and porosity can be divided into five lithotype groups (HFU) from one to five, where HFU-one is the higher reservoir quality unit and HFU-five is the lowest reservoir quality unit.
-The correlation coefficients of the determined HFU’s are tabulated (Table 1).
+Figure 10 shows that the relationship between permeability and porosity can be divided into five lithotype groups (HFUs) from one to five, where HFU1 is the higher reservoir quality unit and HFU5 is the lowest reservoir quality unit.
+The correlation coefficients of the determined HFUs are tabulated (Table 1).
 The derived equations were used for permeability prediction (Tables 2A and 2B) for all the study samples.
 Figure 11 shows the relation between the predicted permeability on the x-axis and the actual permeability on the y-axis with very high correlation coefficient R2 = 0.
 9803.

-4.4.
+5.4.
 Electric Flow Units

-Table 3A shows the range of the Formation resistivity factor, the Tortuosity, Electrical resistivity indicator values for all the samples collected from all formations from Abu Hasswa section with concentrations of 6000ppm.30000 ppm., and 60000 ppm., while Table 3B shows the range of the Formation resistivity factor, the Tortuosity, Electrical Resistivity Indicator values for the samples collected from each formation (Fm) (Araba, Naqus, Abu Durba, Ahemir, Qiseib and the Malha formations) at Abu Hasswa section with concentrations of 6000 ppm., 30000 ppm., and 60000 ppm., Abu Durba Formation has the highest value for formation resistivity factor values at concentration of 6000 ppm., at concentration of 30000 ppm., and at concentration of 60000 ppm.
-Abu Durba Formation has the highest value for Tortuosity values for Brine concentration of 60000 ppm.
+Table 3A shows the range of the formation resistivity factor, the tortuosity, electrical resistivity indicator values for all the samples collected from all formations from Abu Hasswa section with concentrations of 6000ppm., 30000 ppm., and 60000 ppm., while Table 3B shows the range of the formation resistivity factor, the tortuosity, electrical resistivity indicator values for the samples collected from each formation (Fm) (Araba, Abu Durba, Ahemir, and the Malha formations) at Abu Hasswa section with concentrations of 6000 ppm., 30000 ppm., and 60000 ppm., Abu Durba Formation has the highest value for formation resistivity factor values at concentration of 6000 ppm., at concentration of 30000 ppm., and at concentration of 60000 ppm.
+Abu Durba Formation has the highest value for tortuosity values for brine concentration of 60000 ppm.

-Araba Formation has the highest value for values of Electrical resistivity indicator for brine concentration of 60000 ppm.,Araba Formation has the highest value for values of Current Zone Indicator for brine concentration of 60000 ppm.
+Araba Formation has the highest electrical resistivity indicator value for brine concentration of 60000 ppm., and has the highest value for values of Current Zone Indicator for brine concentration of 60000 ppm.